 ARES will emphasize the interplay between foundations and practical issues of security in emerging areas such as e-government, m-government, location-based applications, ubiquitous computing, autonomous computing, chances of grid computing etc. ARES is devoted to the critical examination and research challenges of the various aspects of Secure and Dependable Computing and the definition of a future road map.

 Selected papers that are accepted by and presented at the ARES Conference will be published, after further revision, in special issues of international journals (e.g. Springer EURASIP Journal on Information Security).
-The acceptance rate of the ARES 2016 conference was 24,42% (full papers only).
-The proceedings of ARES 2016 can be found in the IEEE Xplore Digital Library here.
+The acceptance rate of the ARES 2018 conference was 22,3% (full papers only).

 The ARES video, produced at ARES 2013, is available hee: http://youtu.be/UCMlU-v0x9E